Last updated: 051111

 Anacoluthon

 "Anacoluthon" refers to shifting grammatical structures mid-stream.
 The result is a sentence that "doesn't scan."
-Here are two examples, the first from a Colorado politician , the second from a student who may be destined to become a politician: The grammatical problem here is that there are two structures mixed together: "as basic ... as" and "more basic ... than."
-But "as ... than" doesn't make a known English structure.
+Here are two examples, the first from a politician , the second from a student who may be destined to become a politician:

 A special case of ambiguity arises when prefixes are applied to phrases rather than to single words.
 This often happens in technical jargon, when a multi-word phrase becomes frozen as a single technical term.
 For example, what is meant by "pre-terminal birthweight babies"?
-It seems to have two quite different interpretations:
+It seems to have four quite different interpretations:

 1. pre-(terminal birth weight) babies